-If you can’t afford a safety seat or car seat for your child, check and see if you qualify for the Ohio Buckles Buckeyes program described above.
+If you can’t afford your child’s safety seat or car seat, check and see if you qualify for the Ohio Buckles Buckeyes program described above.

-How old does the child have to be to ride in the front seat?
+How old must the child be to ride in the front seat?

-A child has to be at least 13 years old to ride in the front seat, but all children under 16 years old must wear a seat belt, whether they’re seated in the front or the back.
+A child must be at least 13 years old to ride in the front seat, but all children under 16 must wear a seat belt, whether seated in the front or the back.

 When can I move my child to a booster seat in Ohio?

-At what age can the child ride without the booster seat in Ohio?
+At what age can Your child ride without the booster seat in Ohio?

 Seat belt fit is different from one car to another.
 As a general rule, parents should follow these guidelines:

-- a child can ride without a booster seat when they’re tall enough to sit against the back of the seat and bend their knees at the edge of it without hunching over.
+- A child can ride without a booster seat when they’re tall enough to sit against the back and bend their knees at the edge without hunching over.

-- The shoulder belt should line up with their shoulder and chest.
+- The shoulder belt should line up with the shoulder and chest.

-- The lap belt should be low and tight on the upper part of the thighs instead of the stomach.
+- The lap belt should be low and tight on the upper thighs instead of the stomach.

 - They should be able to stay in this position comfortably for the duration of the trip.

 What about when my child is on a school bus?